 How to make vegan cherry tomatoes quiche

 For this filling, I prefer sautéing the cherry tomatoes with roughly chopped fresh basil leaves in olive oil, over medium heat for 2 minutes.
-This way, they’ll take more flavor from the basil leaves.
-Just make sure you won’t overcook the tomatoes because they’ll break and the released juice will affect the filling’s consistency.
+Just make sure you won’t overcook the tomatoes because they’ll break and the filling will be soggy.
 However, this step is optional; if you ‘re on the rush, there’s no need to sauté the tomatoes.

-I also prefer cutting a few tomatoes in halves and put them on top of the filling to give the quiche a better look.
+I also prefer cutting a few tomatoes into halves and put them on top of the filling to give the quiche a better look.

 Then, all you need to do is put all the other filling ingredients in a food processor and mix until you get a smooth paste.